Translations (play): Act 1

-The action begins with Owen (mistakenly pronounced as Roland by his English friend), younger son of the alcoholic schoolmaster Hugh and brother to lame aspiring teacher Manus, returning home after six years away in Dublin.
+The action begins when Owen (mistakenly pronounced as Roland by his English friend), the younger (and favorite) son of Hugh who consequently has a strained relationship with Manus, returning home after six years away in Dublin.
 With him are Captain Lancey, a middle-aged, pragmatic cartographer, and Lieutenant Yolland, a young, idealistic and romantic orthographer, both working on the six-inch-to-the-mile map survey of Ireland for the Ordnance Survey.
-Owen acts as a translator and go-between for the English and Irish.
+Owen acts as a translator and go-between for the British and Irish, as only he, Manus, and Hugh speak both languages.
+The characters all have differing opinions on Owen's indifference to the anglicising program he is helping Lancey and Yolland with.